 Welcome to Term 4 and the JLTAV Spring Newsletter.
 I hope you have all had an enjoyable holiday break.
 I know a number of schools go to Japan during the September holidays, and I hope these tours have been successful and most enjoyable.

 Our two major student events for Term 3 were the ‘Year 12 Morning’ in July and the ‘Junior Speech Competition’ in August.
 Reports for these events are included in this newsletter.
+On Wednesday 5 September, Jarrod Hoare presented rakugo, kyogen and improvised storytelling workshops to students from Mount Ridley P-12 and Korowa Anglican Girls School.
 Many thanks to the teachers and students for supporting these events.
-On Sunday 10 September the Japanese Language Speech Contest Victoria (JLSCV) was held at the University of Melbourne.
+On Sunday 9 September the Japanese Language Speech Contest Victoria (JLSCV) was held at the University of Melbourne.
 Congratulations to Hiroshi Honda, the President of the JLSCV Inc. and JLTAV life member, for his fine organisation of this contest.

-We also congratulate all the students who submitted an entry for the calligraphy competition.
-Results for this competition will be announced in term 4.
+In Term 3 we offered a calligraphy competition and congratulate all the students who submitted an entry.
+Results for this competition will be announced in Term 4.

-Our language immersion weekend to support non-native teachers of Japanese was held from 13 to 15 October.
+Our language immersion weekend to support non-native teachers of Japanese was held from 7 to 9 September.
 The event was again held in the beautiful surroundings of the Bellinzona Grange Hotel in Hepburn Springs.
 A report on this event is included in this newsletter.
-Many thanks to Kathleen Duquemin for organising the weekend and to our mentors: Yuichi Deguchi, Takanori Hayakawa and Junko Nichols who generously gave their time to facilitate this weekend and share their wealth of knowledge with us.
+Many thanks to Kathleen Duquemin for organising the weekend and to our mentors: Yuichi Deguchi, Takanori Hayakawa and Junko Nichols who generously gave their time to facilitate this weekend and shared their wealth of knowledge with us.

-Preparations for our 2018 conference are well underway and we aim to release a draft program for the event towards the end of the year.
-The dates for your diary are Friday 20 April and Saturday 21 April.
+Preparations for our 2019 conference are well underway and we aim to open registrations for the event towards the end of the year.
+The dates for your diary are Friday 29 and Saturday 30 March.

 I wish everyone a successful Term 4 and all the best with report writing and assessment as the year draws to an end.
 I wish all the students studying Year 12 Japanese great success in their end of year exams.